iltuoconsulenteit/DocCropper/install/README.md

 After pulling or cloning, each installer logs the last 10 commits and lets you enter a commit hash to restore that specific version if needed.

+When updating an existing installation the scripts fetch the selected branch and hard reset to `origin/branch` so local changes or incomplete merges do not cause conflicts.